Regional Director – Carolinas

 Marketing & Communications Coordinator

 Caroline brings more than nine years of communications and marketing experience to her role.
 She earned a bachelor of arts in communications, public relations, and sports management from North Carolina State University, and currently freelances in social media marketing and public relations.
-Caroline currently lives in Matthews with her husband, David, and their two daughters, Nora Beth and Annablair.
+Caroline currently lives in Matthews with her husband, David, and their three daughters, Nora Beth, Annablair and Jane Ellis.
 Contact Caroline.

 Carrie is a 15-year cancer survivor of both breast cancer and an incurable form of Non-Hodgkins Lymphoma.
 She first was introduced to 24 Foundation in 2004 when she participated in the event with a team of cancer survivors from the Strides to Strength cancer wellness program.
 The uplifting spirit of the event & the camaraderie among the riders impacted her to be more proactive within the cancer community.
 Since, 2006 Carries has been a member of the Booty Crew, mostly assisting with 24 Foundation’s mission booth & survivorship activities.
 Carrie has an extensive human resources background.
 She graduated from Purdue University with a B.S. degree in Industrial Management.
 Carrie is responsible for office administration, donation processing, board preparation and overall holding down the 24 Foundation HQ!
 Contact Carrie.